 Mortgage Loans For Investment Homes And Commercial Properties

-This BLOG On Mortgage Loans For Investment Homes And Commercial Properties Was UPDATED On July 10, 2017
+This BLOG On Mortgage Loans For Investment Homes And Commercial Properties Was UPDATED And PUBLISHED On April 7th, 2020

 There are several types of mortgage loans for investment homes and commercial properties.

-- The investment home purchaser has two types programs of mortgage loans for investment homes.
+- The investment home purchaser has two type programs of mortgage loans for investment homes

-- With a 20% down payment investment home mortgage loan, the mortgage loan borrower cannot use the future rental income when qualifying for the investment home mortgage loan.
+- With a 20% down payment investment home mortgage loan, borrowers cannot use the future rental income when qualifying for the investment home mortgage loan

 - In order to qualify for the investment home mortgage loan without using the potential rental income with Fannie Mae and/or Freddie Mac, larger down payment is required.

-- If the housing expenses on the new loan causes the mortgage loan borrower’s debt to income ratio to exceed the mortgage lender’s debt to income ratio guidelines, the mortgage loan borrower needs to consider putting down 25% in order to use 75% of the potential rental income on the new investment property purchase.
+- If the housing expenses on the new loan cause borrower’s debt to income ratio to exceed the mortgage lender’s debt to income ratio guidelines, the borrower needs to consider putting down 25% in order to use 75% of the potential rental income on the new investment property purchase

-- Putting 25% down on an investment home will also reward the investment home mortgage loan borrower with much better mortgage rates.
+- Putting 25% down on an investment home will also reward the investment home mortgage borrower with much better mortgage rates

-- There is pricing adjustments on mortgage rates between putting 20% down and 25% down on an investment home.
+There are pricing adjustments on mortgage rates between putting 20% down and 25% down on an investment home.